We may earn affiliate commissions for the recommended products. Learn more.

 Which VPNs support split tunneling?

-Luckily, lots of top rated VPN providers offer split tunneling.
-Here are some of our favorites:
+Luckily, lots of top-rated VPN providers offer split tunneling.
+Here are some of my favorites.

 NordVPN split tunneling

-NordVPN lets you enable split tunneling via its browser extension on Chrome or Firefox.
+NordVPN lets you enable split tunneling via its browser extension on Chrome, Edge, or Firefox.
 This makes it really easy to choose which websites you want to go through the VPN and which ones you want to go through the open network.

 For more NordVPN features, see our NordVPN review.